 A provision in the Rent Regulation Reform Act of 1997 allowed owners of rent stabilized units to raise by a certain percentage the legal rent of a vacant unit.
 For an incoming tenant who opts for a two-year lease, the vacancy allowance was 20%.
 For an incoming tent who opts for a one-year lease, the vacancy allowance was 20% minus the percentage difference between the Rent Guidelines Board’s then-current guidelines for a two-year and a one-year lease.
 For instance, if an incoming tenant opts for a one-year lease, during the 2011-2012 guideline period, the standard one-year vacancy guideline would be 16.5% and the two-year guideline would be 20%.
 Other factors affect these percentages as well (Also, go to “Vacancy Bonus” and “Special Low Rent Increase.”)
 In addition, if any improvements are done in the apartment, the cost of the improvements may be added.
 (See Individual Apartment Improvements.)
 With passage of the Rent Act of 2015, if a vacating tenant was paying a preferential rent, the vacancy lease rent increase that can be applied to the vacating tenant’s legal rent was be limited to 5% if the last vacancy lease commenced less than two years ago, 10% if less than three years ago, 15% if less than four years ago and 20% if four or more years ago.
 With passage of the Rent Laws of 2019, effective June 14, 2019, the vacancy rent increase is only permitted when approved by a Rent Guidelines Board, and must be equal to that of renewal lease guidelines.

-An additional rental increase allowed for units that become vacant after a long-term tenant has moved out.
+With passage of the Rent Laws of 2019, effective June 14, 2019, the vacancy bonus was abolished.
+Previously, a vacancy bonus was an additional rental increase allowed for units that become vacant after a long-term tenant has moved out.
 If the prior tenant had been in occupancy at least for eight years–and thus the unit had not “received” a vacancy allowance during that time–the Rent Regulation Reform Act of 1997 permitted the landlord to charge an additional 0.6% for each year since the unit received its last vacancy allowance.
 For example, if (1) the incoming tenant opts for a two-year lease, after (2) the prior tenant had been in occupancy for ten years, then the landlord can charge the incoming tenant a 20% vacancy allowance (for a two-year lease) plus another 6% (ten years times 0.6%) for a total increase of 26% over the legal rent which had been paid by the departing tenant.
 (Also, see Vacancy Allowance.)
 With passage of the Rent Act of 2015, if a vacating tenant was paying a preferential rent, the vacancy lease rent increase that could be applied to the vacating tenant’s legal rent was limited to 5% if the last vacancy lease commenced less than two years ago, 10% if less than three years ago, 15% if less than four years ago and 20% if four or more years ago.
-With passage of the Rent Laws of 2019, effective June 14, 2019, the vacancy bonus was abolished.
+The Rent Laws of 2019 ended the vacancy bonus.

 Vacancy Deregulation (aka High-Rent/Vacancy Deregulation):